Your pet wants you to read our newsletter. (Then give them a treat.)

 One of the things that can’t be stressed enough is appropriate flea control.
 Good flea control is important for any itchy pet and is the foundation of “itch prevention.”

 In hot, humid weather, always thoroughly dry your heavy-coated dog after bathing or swimming.
+Make sure their collar and hair beneath it is dry too, hot spots love to develop in damp, covered areas.

 Make sure your dog is groomed on a regular basis.